spine/hem/README.md

     hem server

-will watch and compile jasmine tests, but you will have to go to localhost:9294/test (or whereever you configured hem to run...) and manually trigger page tests to run.
+will watch and compile jasmine tests, but you will have to go to localhost:9294/test (or where ever you configured hem to run...) and manually trigger page tests to run.

-#TODO

-* Better document Karma usage instructions.
-* Make template and CSS pre-processor choices configurable
-* This would be cool -> integrate with live-reload for changes.
-We should be able to inject [live-reload](https://github.com/livereload/livereload-js) while in server mode and then run the livereload-server inside hem or could strata handle the incoming requests?
-Looks like simple json requests.
-Would we need an option for the browser to regain its focus?
-Another option is instead of injecting the script into the page is to use the live reload plugin.